-• a Bachelor of Science degree in Nursing (B.S.N.) from a regionally accredited college or university.

-- attained a cumulative GPA of 2.75 (on a 4.0 scale). - proof of License as a registered nurse in the U.S. - computer skills and proficiency in word processing, email, and library online searches. - a score on the Test of English as Foreign Language (TOEFL) in accordance with the Graduate Catalog policy for those applicants where English is not their primary language - official sealed transcripts from post-secondary institutions. - a statement of goals maximum of two pages describing goals and rationale for pursuing a master degree in nursing.
+- a Bachelor of Science degree in Nursing (B.S.N.) from a regionally accredited college or university. - attained a cumulative GPA of 2.750 (on a 4.000 scale). - proof of license as a registered nurse in the U.S. - computer skills and proficiency in word processing, email and library online searches. - a score on the Test of English as Foreign Language (TOEFL) in accordance with the Graduate Catalog policy for those applicants where English is not their primary language. - official sealed transcripts from post-secondary institutions. - a statement of goals maximum of two pages describing goals and rationale for pursuing a master's degree in nursing.
 Include past nursing experiences that have prepared you to pursue a new role following completion of the program. - one letter of professional recommendation from an individual familiar with the applicant's competence in the practice of nursing and potential for successful graduate education.
-Accepted students must meet health and safety requirements including selected immunizations and screening tests, CPR certification, flu shot, health insurance, and professional liability insurance.
+Accepted students must meet health and safety requirements including selected immunizations and screening tests, CPR certification, flu shot, health insurance and professional liability insurance.
 Additional requirements may be necessary as specified by the agency at which the clinical experiences are conducted.
 Documentation is submitted to a Department of Nursing and Health designated vendor.
 A one-time fee of \$35 is paid by the student upon activation of the document tracking account.
 Submission and approval of required documentation must be completed in accordance with established dates.
-Accreditation The Master of Science in Nursing at Benedictine University is accredited by the Commission on Collegiate Nursing Education (CCNE).
-The M.S.N. program is accredited through 2015.
-The program has completed its reaccreditation site visit and is awaiting its reaccreditation status.
+Certificate Program - Required Courses: EMERGENCY PREPAREDNESS CERTIFICATE (12 semester credit hours required) NRHL 605 Environmental Health (3) NRHL 651 Emergency Preparedness and Planning (3) NRHL 654 Psychology and Sociology of Disasters (3) NRHL 656 Emergency Response and Recovery (3) Accreditation The Master of Science in Nursing at Benedictine University is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The M.S.N. program is accredited through 2025.
 CCNE may be contacted at One DuPont Circle, NW, Suite 530, Washington D.C., 20036, (202) 887-6791.

-Master of Science in Nutrition and Wellness
+Master of Science (M.S.) in Nutrition and Wellness

-College: College of Science; National Moser Center for Adult Learning
+College: College of Education and Health Services; School of Graduate, Adult and Professional Education

 Department: Nutrition

 Student Type: Graduate

 Faculty:

 Quality instruction, whether core faculty or adjunct faculty drawn from experienced professionals in the field, is central to the Benedictine University Master of Science in Nutrition and Wellness program.

-Catherine Arnold, Ed.D., M.S., RD, LDN

-Professor and Department Chairperson of Nutrition

-B.S., 1984, Benedictine University; M.S., 1985, Rush University; Ed.D., 2006, Northern Illinois University

-Bonnie Beezhold, Ph.D., CHES

-Assistant Professor, Nutrition

-B.S., 1984, DePaul University; Master of Health Sciences, 2002, John Hopkins University; Ph.D., 2008, Arizona State University

-W. Susan Cheng, Ph.D.

-Assistant Professor, Public Health

-Ph.D., University of California, San Diego/San Diego State University

-M.P.H., San Diego State University

-B.A., Northwestern University

-Karen L. Plawecki, Ph.D., RD, LDN

-M.S.
-Director and Assistant Professor, Nutrition

-B.A., 1986, Purdue University; M.S., 1991, Purdue University; Ph.D., 2009, University of Illinois

-Georgeen Polyak, Ph.D.

-Assistant Professor, Public Health B.A., University; M.S., 1973, Northern Illinois University; M.S.
+Catherine Arnold, Ed.D., M.S., RD, LDN Professor and Department Chairperson of Nutrition B.S., 1984, Benedictine University; M.S., 1985, Rush University; Ed.D., 2006, Northern Illinois University Bonnie Beezhold, Ph.D., CHES Assistant Professor, Nutrition B.S., 1984, DePaul University; Master of Health Sciences, 2002, John Hopkins University; Ph.D., 2008, Arizona State University W. Susan Cheng, Ph.D.
+Assistant Professor, Public Health Ph.D., University of California, San Diego/San Diego State University M.P.H., University of California, San Diego State University B.A., Northwestern University Karen L. Plawecki, Ph.D., RDN, LDN M.S.
+Director and Assistant Professor, Nutrition B.A., 1986, Purdue University; M.S., 1991, Purdue University; Ph.D., 2009, University of Illinois Georgeen Polyak, Ph.D.
+Assistant Professor, Public Health B.A., 1970, Lewis University; M.S., 1973, Northern Illinois University; M.S.
 1989, University of St. Francis; Ph.D., 1995, University of Illinois Elizabeth Bormann, M.P.H.
 Instructor, Public Health B.S., Northern Illinois University; M.P.H., Northern Illinois University